drupol/not-a-number.io/content/posts/random/2026-05-13-retrospective-2025.md

 me that the community is not reducible to its worst threads.

 After NixCon, in [`NixOS/branding#33`], I materialised the proposal by adding Ukrainian branding derivations.
 Even there, I had to address rumours about why the proposal existed in the first place.
+As of 2026, that PR is still open and has not been merged.
+I had private contact with the marketing team about it, including contributors I appreciate a lot, and they invited me not to pursue that PR in the branding repository, but in another which is yet to be created.
+The reasoning was understandable: a national-flag variant can be interpreted as support for a state or government rather than only for people affected by war, it may create difficult precedent questions around other national flags and conflicts, it risks dividing contributors along national lines, and it would add maintenance pressure for a potentially open-ended set of variants.

-That is precisely the kind of thing I
-mean: once a project starts making symbolic gestures without a clear process, contributors can end up spending a surprising amount of time explaining motives, defending consistency, and maintaining conversations that are not about the software itself.
+I can understand that position, and I do not want to turn the branding repository into a battlefield for symbolic gestures.
+Still, the lack of consistency is a bit unfortunate, especially when similar pull requests, such as the [`NixOS/branding#11`] trans flag variant, had previously been merged without the same level of public discussion or process.
+In hindsight, and from the later private discussion I had about it, the mistake was probably not the existence of that variant itself, but merging it too quickly, before the project had taken the time to discuss branding advice, consultation, and a clear policy for what official variants mean, who decides them, and how similar requests should be handled later.
+That is precisely the kind of thing I mean: **once a project starts making symbolic gestures without a clear process, contributors can end up spending a surprising amount of time explaining motives, defending consistency, and maintaining conversations that are not about the software itself**.

 Taken together, all of this changed my relationship with the project, but it did not make me want to abandon it. **It made me change the shape of my involvement**.

+One of the effects I had not really expected was the relational cost.
+These dramas made me lose friends, or at least people I genuinely appreciated and with whom I had shared good moments.
+That hurt more than the public threads themselves, because it made the conflict feel less like an abstract community problem and more like something that had entered real relationships.

 I kept contributing where I felt the work was concrete, useful, and aligned with why I joined the project in the first
 place: reproducibility, packaging quality, better tools, lower maintenance cost, and a more predictable contributor